BEST ELECTRONIC GROUPSETS

 If you have a disc brake bike, I recommend the Shimano Ultegra R8070 Di2 groupset as the Best Value for disc brake bikes for the same reasons as I recommended the Ultegra R8050 Di2 for rim brake bikes.
 In addition to its performance and value, no other component maker offers an electronic disc brake groupset at this price point.

 If you are an enthusiast that frequently races or are willing to pay for the absolute best electronic shifting performance, I rate and recommend the Shimano Dura-Ace R9150 Di2 groupset the Best Performer for rim brake bikes.
-It is available at the best stores and prices by clicking these links to Chain Reaction Cycles, Wiggle.
-You can also buy the electronic components at Wiggle and Merlin to convert your current 11-speed Dura-Ace or Ultegra mechanical rim brake groupset.
+It is available at the best stores and prices by clicking these links to Chain Reaction, Wiggle.
+You can also buy the electronic components at Competitive Cyclist, Merlin, Wiggle, Evans to convert your current 11-speed Dura-Ace or Ultegra mechanical rim brake groupset.

 Likewise, I rate and recommend the Shimano Dura-Ace R9170 Di2 the Best Performer for disc brake bikes.
-You can buy the groupset by linking to Competitive Cyclist ITK10, Mantel UK and the components from Wiggle at the best prices I’ve found from top-rated stores.
+You can buy the groupset by linking to Merlin, Mantel UK and the components from Competitive Cyclist, Wiggle, Evans at the best prices I’ve found from top-rated stores.

 If you own a last-generation Dura-Ace 9070 Di2 or Ultegra 6870 Di2 groupset, I see no great benefit in upgrading your groupset or components.